ansible/ansible/docsite/latest/rst/playbooks.rst

 Variables, as mentioned above, can be used in arguments to modules.

-Modules are 'idempotent', meaning if you run them again, they will make the changes they are told to make to bring the system to the desired state.
+Modules are 'idempotent', meaning if you run them again, they will make only the changes they must in order to bring the system to the desired state.
 This makes it very safe to rerun the same playbook multiple times.
 They won't change things unless they have to change things.